Data Product discovery¶

 The 5XX status code refers to a server-side error.
 If the API is unable to process the request due to an internal issue or failure, it will return a 5XX response.
 This indicates a problem on the server, not with the client's request.
 Server-side errors generally imply that something unexpected happened on the server while trying to handle the request, and the client cannot resolve these issues without intervention from the server team.

-Quality tab
+Quality tab¶

 The Quality tab provides insights into the health and quality of input and output data, allowing for monitoring and ensuring that the data meets expected standards across several quality checks.
+Wihtin DataOS the quality checks are created using Soda Stack.

 Quality is categorized into six types: Schema, Freshness, Validity, Completeness, Uniqueness, and Accuracy.